Jon Foster: Early life

 His family relocated to Fairfield, Iowa, after their Boston home was burgled while they were present.

 Personal life

-On June 20, 2015, Foster married Chelsea Tyler, daughter of musician Steven Tyler and the half-sister of actress Liv Tyler.
+On June 20, 2015, Foster married Chelsea Tyler, a daughter of Steven Tyler and half-sister of Liv Tyler.
 The two formed the electronic-soul band Kaneholler.
 On February 21, 2020, they welcomed their first child, a son named Vincent Frank Foster.